stephaniemagdic/travel-tracker/README.md

 ## Project Description

-Run our application and spin up a local server to fetch mock user data to xxx!
+Run the application and spin up a local server to walk through a mock login, fetch mock user data and make travel plans!

 This project:
   - implements the fetch API to access data from a local server.
   - uses the Fetch API to make network requests to API endpoints in order to retrieve data.
-  - xx
+  - uses the Fetch API to post new data to the server
-  - xx
+  - uses a robust test suite that accounts for user error
-  - xx
+  - implements error handling for edge cases while loggging in and booking a trip

 ### Built-By: